tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 ## Acknowledgements

-Use the optional fields `Funder`, `Funding program`, `Grant title`, `Hosting institution` to acknowledge contributors or institutions that you wish to thank or acknowledge for their contribution to the underlying research or support for your abstract.
-Be sure to solicit any additional details from your co-authors.
-Keep in mind that the version you submit to the journal will be published as is and the workflow does NOT include an exchange of proofs.
+Use the optional fields `Funder`, `Funding program`, `Grant title`, `Hosting institution` to acknowledge supporters or institutions that you wish to thank or acknowledge for their contribution to the underlying research or support of your abstract.
+Be sure to solicit any additional acknowledgements from your co-authors.
+Keep in mind that the version you submit to the journal will be published as is and the workflow does NOT include an exchange of proofs with those acknowledged.

 ## Submit for technical review